 - small, 2 to 6mm long

-- reddish-brown with a dark brown rear segment
+- reddish-brown with a dark brown abdomen at the rear

 - very aggressive

 - agitated when disturbed